apache/cloudstack-docs-install/source/installation.rst

 requirements listed at the top of the Installation section for your chosen hypervisor:

-.. warning::Be sure you fulfill the additional hypervisor requirements and installation steps provided in this Guide.
+.. warning:: Be sure you fulfill the additional hypervisor requirements and installation steps provided in this Guide.
 Hypervisor hosts must be properly prepared to work with CloudStack.
 For example, the requirements for XenServer are listed under Citrix XenServer Installation.

 Configure package repository
 ----------------------------